tam1m/docker-attd/README.md

 ## Features
 * Downloading **TV Shows Trailers** and **Extras** using online sources for use in popular applications (Plex/Kodi/Emby/Jellyfin):
-  * Connects to Sonarr to automatically download trailers for Movies in your existing library
+  * Connects to Sonarr to automatically download trailers for TV Series in your existing library
   * Downloads videos using youtube-dl automatically
   * Names videos correctly to match Plex/Emby naming convention (Emby not tested)
   * Embeds relevant metadata into each video